-Looking for a new Administrative Assistant Resume Sample?
-Before you get ahead of yourself, the first step to getting an interview is to make sure your resume stands out from the rest.
-To do this, it is important to look at a number of top Administrative resume sample(s) to make sure your resume stacks up with the other Administrative Assistants.
+Looking for a new Administrative Assistant Position?
+The first step to getting an interview is to make sure your resume stands out from the rest.
+To get there, we made a few Administrative Assistant resume samples to make sure you start your resume based on proven examples.

 Administrative Assistant Resume Sample